-Aerovías de Integración Regional, AIRES S.A.
-United States Court of Appeals for the Eleventh Circuit, Florida, U.S.A.
-2013-20319 CA 01
+Aerovías de Integración Regional, AIRES United States Court of 2013-20319 CA 01 Eleventh Circuit, Florida, U.S.A

 45th Civil Court of the Bogota Circuit in Colombia.

-The July 30th, 2012 Aerovías de Integración Recional, Aires S.A.
+The July 30th, 2012 Aerovías de Integración Colombia.
+This case is being heard by the 45th Civil Recional, Aires S.A.
 (LATAM AIRLINES COLOMBIA) initiated a legal process in Colombia against Regional One INC and Volvo Aero Services LLC, to declare that these companies are civilly liable for moral and material damages caused to LATAM AIRLINES COLOMBIA arising from breach of contractual obligations of the aircraft HK-4107.